Universal geometrical link invariants: Universal Coloured Jones link invariant

 \end{defn}

-This construction leads to the statement of Theorem \ref{THJ}, as follows. \begin{thm}[Universal coloured Jones Invariant] The limit of the invariants via the graded intersections $\IJJ$ is a link invariant recovering all coloured Joes polynomials:
+This construction leads to the statement of Theorem \ref{THJ}, as follows. \begin{thm}[Universal coloured Jones Invariant] The limit of the level $\cN$ link invariants, $\IJJ$, is a well-defined link invariant recovering all coloured Jones polynomials:

 \end{thm} \begin{proof} The proof of this statement follows in an analog manner as the one presented in the above section for the model of the universal ADO invariant, as stated in Theorem \ref{proofADO}.
 The key part will be played by the following result. \begin{lem}[Well behaviour of the Jones intersection pairings when changing the level] When we pass from the level $\cN$ to $\cN+1$, the intersection pairings recover one another through the induced map $l^J_{\cN}$ as follows: